 Mark Yang, PsyD

 Mark Yang, PsyD, is an American licensed clinical psychologist and co-founder and director of the Zhi-Mian International Institute of Existential-Humanistic Psychology, whose mission is to promote Humanistic-Existential Psychology and provide counseling skills training to students of psychotherapy in Asia.
 Dr. Yang is also an adjunct professor and the director for existential and humanistic programs in Asia at Saybrook University, which was started by the founders of the American humanistic psychology movement.
 Dr. Yang is actively involved in the training and supervision of psychology students from the Humanistic-Existential Perspective throughout Asia.
+He is the editor of Existential Psychology and the Way of the Tao: Meditations on the Writings of Zhungzhi (Routledge, 2017) and co-editor of Existential Psychology East-West (University of the Rockies Press).
 Dr. Yang’s professional interests include: Existential Psychology, Individual and Group Psychotherapy, Grief and Bereavement Counseling, Legal and Ethical Issues in Clinical Practice, and Cross-Cultural Psychology.
 Dr. Yang was born in Taiwan and immigrated with his family to the United States when he was nine years old.